ConnorNelson/kanak-dojo/intro-to-computing/level-2/.info/2-processes.md

 Check out some of them with the following commands:
 - `ls -l /proc/self/exe`: This is a symbolic link which points to the executable that started the process.
-- `cat /proc/self/status`: This file contains a bunch of information about the process, including the PID, the CPU state, the memory usage, and more.
+- `cat /proc/self/maps`: This file contains all of the memory mappings for the process.
 - `ls -l /proc/self/fd`: This is a directory that contains a bunch of symbolic links to the files that are open in the process.
 You can see that the standard input, output, and error streams are open, as well as the process file itself.

 Go ahead and run these commands!